crigalbla/ventanas-95/README.md

 > You can select several desktopIcons at the same time, although at the moment you cannot do anything with all of them at the same time.
 - **Translations:**
 > This project has Spanish and English languages, so all the texts generated at the beginning can be translated when the language is changed
+- **Tetris game:**
+> This project has a small and characteristic game, you will play in 10 different levels with their music is you want.
+Every thousand points you will level up.
+Of course You can pause the game in case you have to stop to go to the bathroom ;)

 ## Commands